The 5 Types of White Paint Colors

 Soft whites look just like they sound.
 What does this mean?
 Well, depending on the LRV you choose, they can either:

-1. Some look like a brighter white without a TRUE white to be directly compared to, or…
+1. Looks like a brighter white without a TRUE white to be directly compared to, or…

 2. Others appear soft and subtle, even when there isn’t a clean white to compare them to.

-Benjamin Moore White Dove, shown below in Cassie’s room, is a soft white with a warm but reasonably neutralized cream (yellow) undertone (southern exposure).
+Benjamin Moore White Dove, shown below in Cassie’s room, is a soft white with a warm but reasonably neutralized cream (yellow) undertoneparticularly suitable for southern exposure.

 6 POPULAR SHADES OF SOFT WHITE